Knee-deep: protests rage in the US after the death of a man due to police brutality

-The phrase “I'm suffocating” has become a slogan for activists who protest against police violence against the black population of the United States.
+The phrase “I'm suffocating” has become the slogan of activists who protest against police violence against the black population of the United States.

 Minneapolis Mayor Jacob Frey tweeted that firing employees is the right decision.
 Earlier, during a press conference, he called the incident a complete and utter disgrace.

-“That was wrong on all counts,” Frey said.
-“Being black in America should not mean a death sentence.”
+“It was wrong on all counts,” Frey said.
+"Being black in America shouldn't be a death sentence."

 This is not the first recent case of police brutality against African Americans.

 Recently, an incident in Maryland attracted general attention when an officer shot a man right in a patrol car.

 Knee suffocation is one of the legal methods of arresting the Minneapolis police.
 On May 27, her boss, Medaria Arradondo, announced that the “methods of restraint” would be overhauled.
 The FBI has so far declined to comment.

 Amy Klobushar, a Minnesota senator, called for a comprehensive and thorough independent investigation.

 “Justice in relation to this person and his family, justice in the name of our society and our country must prevail,” the senator said in a statement.